-Warning: If a simulation stops prematurely, "F" will display next to the progress bar and the restart button will show.
+Tip: If a simulation stops prematurely, the progress bar will turn red and show a "Restart" option.

 When the job is restarted, the simulation will continue from the last cycle, but the progress bar may reset.
 This is because job recovery iterates over existing cycles to check if output was correctly produced.
-The completed cycles will be automatically skipped and the progress will update shortly to where the job had stopped.
+The completed cycles will be automatically skipped and the progress will update to where the job had stopped.
+That is to say, restarting a failed or stopped job will not cause you to lose existing job progress.